JulianEberius/SublimeRope/README.markdown

 SublimeRope now supports the Rope refactoring function "Rename", which renames an identifier (function, class, variable etc.) throughout your project.
 To use it, you will need to set a keybinding:

     { "keys": ["alt+super+r"], "command": "python_refactor_rename"}

+Sometimes the view will not refresh automatically, switch tabs (or do something similar) to refresh in this case.
+This is still work in progress.

 Donations